-These hazards include emergencies that result from drilling and fracking operations, flammable liquid bulk storage facilities, transportation emergencies (pipelines, rail, trucking, maritime, and air), and warehousing or storage of hazardous chemicals and materials such as FGAN.
+These hazards include emergencies that result from drilling and fracking operations, flammable liquid bulk storage facilities, transportation emergencies (pipelines, rail384, trucking, maritime, and air), and warehousing or storage of hazardous chemicals and materials such as FGAN.
 In light of these potential exposures to the response community, TEEX has developed a course entitled, "Industrial Emergencies for Municipal Based Responders" (IEMBR).
 This is a two-phased course with the awareness-level information contained in Phase I and the hands-on (firefighting and Hazardous Materials Response) contained in Phase II.
 TEEX is currently reaching out across the State of Texas and providing Phase I IEMBR training to first responders.
-Due to the complexity of the Phase II response scenarios and the
+Due to the complexity of the Phase II response scenarios and the need for realistic training props, all Phase II training is conducted at the TEEX/ESTI Brayton Firemen's Training Field.
+Phase II of the IEMBR course is more costly than Phase I due to the flammable liquid fuels, LPG and firefighting foams that are used as part of the training.385 There is a critical need to establish a funding mechanism for First Responders to attend IEMBR Phase II training.

-&lt;sup>383 See: https://teex.org/Pages/Program.aspx?catID=469&courseTitle=Response-
+383 See: https://teex.org/Pages/Program.aspx?catID=469&courseTitle=Response-Hazardous%20Materials%20and%20Search%20and%20Rescue (accessed on November 6, 2015).

-Hazardous%20Materials%20and%20Search%20and%20Rescue (accessed on November 6, 2015).
-TEEX has also developed and is currently delivering a 24-hour Crude by Rail course.
+384 TEEX has also developed and is currently delivering a 24-hour Crude by Rail course.
 TEEX worked in corporation with rail service providers, owning companies and the response community to develop this course.
 It provides a detailed look at rail car construction, hazards associated with rail car emergencies, response plans, resource management and responder safety.